Duel Blackjack: The Wildest Live Blackjack Table in the World

 Pair Bonus$10 to $1,000up to 25:1

 Base blackjack RTP at optimal play is 99.54%.
-Side bets carry their own RTPs (full table further down).
+Side bets carry their own RTPs (full table below).
 Tables are open 24/7.
 No KYC.
 Connect a wallet, deposit, sit at a table.

 Side bets you can stack on every hand

 On top of the main hand, every Duel Blackjack table offers four side bets.
-They have their own RTP and their own pace, so you can play them as their own thing if the main game gets quiet.
+Each has its own RTP and its own pace, so you can play them as their own game when the table goes quiet.

 Pair Bonus pays when the dealer's first two cards form a pair.
-A Perfect Pair (identical suit and value) pays 25 to 1.
-A Colored Pair (same value and color, different suit) pays 12 to 1.
-A Mixed Pair (same value, different color) also pays.
+A Perfect Pair (identical suit and value) pays 25 to 1, a Colored Pair (same value and color) pays 12 to 1, and a Mixed Pair (same value, different color) also pays.

 21+3 looks at your first two cards plus the dealer's open card.
-If the three together form a Suited Trips, Straight Flush, Three of a Kind, Straight, or Flush, the side bet pays.
+A Suited Trips, Straight Flush, Three of a Kind, Straight, or Flush pays.
 Suited Trips is the rarest and the highest paying.

-Honey Bonus wins on a Suited Blackjack or when your two cards plus the dealer's open card form Three of a Kind, Straight, Flush, or Suited Blackjack.
-If you hit both a Flush and a Suited Blackjack at the same time, the Flush takes priority for payout.
+Honey Bonus wins on a Suited Blackjack or when your two cards plus the dealer's open card make Three of a Kind, Straight, Flush, or Suited Blackjack.
+Hit a Flush and a Suited Blackjack at once and the Flush takes priority.

 BetRTP